BruceEckel/Atomizer/README.md

 Python/BeautifulSoup extracts data from Word 2010 filtered HTML.
 Custom application, not a general tool.

-This is a tool created for the Atomic Python book, to automatically create a starting point for the seminar presentation material.
+This is a tool created for the `Atomic Scala <http://www.AtomicScala.com>`_ book, to automatically create a starting point for the seminar presentation material.
 It outputs Asciidoc Slidy format.

 I'm just storing this here as an experiment, and in case anyone gets some benefit from the code.